World

 Share

-The Republic of the Congo has reported 21 cases of mpox, a viral disease formerly known as monkeypox.
+The Republic of the Congo has reported 21 confirmed cases of mpox, a viral disease formerly known as monkeypox.

-These experts have the capacity of healthcare providers to investigate confirmed cases, collect samples, and ensure their safe transport.
+These experts have enhanced the capacity of healthcare providers to investigate confirmed cases, collect samples, and ensure their safe transport.
 Additionally, WHO has supported risk communication and community engagement efforts to raise awareness about the disease.

 The Democratic Republic of the Congo (DRC), the Republic of the Congo’s neighbor, has been significantly affected by the mpox outbreak, accounting for about 80% of laboratory-confirmed cases and deaths reported across the continent this year.
 Vulnerable populations, including internally displaced persons and refugees, are at heightened risk due to limited access to water, sanitation, and health services.
 WHO is collaborating with national health authorities to implement targeted interventions to protect these at-risk groups.

 Republic of the Congo continues to monitor the situation closely.
-Health authorities are the importance of preventive measures, such as regular handwashing and avoiding close contact with showing symptoms of mpox.
+Health authorities are emphasizing the importance of preventive measures, such as regular handwashing and avoiding close contact with individuals showing symptoms of mpox.
 The public is encouraged to stay informed through official channels and adhere to health advisories to prevent further transmission of the disease.

 Share